 So, if you want to elevate the front porch or patio with an attractive outdoor accessory, a pergola is a great idea.
 Even though these structures are primarily meant to enhance the decor, your pergola should also have some practical benefits.

-Furthermore, to make the most out of this structure, you can install an operable pergola, so you can open and close the roof as per convenience.
+Furthermore, to make the most out of this structure, you can install an operable pergola, so you can open and close the roof at your convenience.
 Ultimately, it should reflect your sense of style and comfort as nothing is set in stone.

 Feel free to experiment with different architectural styles and shade materials and create the most attractive outdoor space in your neighborhood.
 On that note, we’d like to take your leave.